Archaeological Field School

 Anth 372A/Anth 500T Summer Term III

-The Museum at Bethel Woods is the iconic site of the 1969 Woodstock Music and Arts Festival and is listed on the National Register of Historic Places.
-The Public Archaeology Facility has been working with museum staff since 2017 to use archaeological knowledge to assist with reconstruction and interpretation of the site facilities and activities.
-The field school will be working in the Bindy Bazaar, a marketplace that featured art installations and other facilities for concert goers.
-The Bundy is a historic house museum in Binghamton.
+The Bundy is a historic house museum in Binghamton noted for their commitment to the community.
 Their main post-contact property is the National Register listed, late 19th century Harlow E. Bundy House.
-With his brother, Willard, Bundy was the owner of the Bundy Manufacturing Company, makers of time recording clocks for industry, and precursor to IBM.
+Bundy and his brother, Willard, owned the Bundy Manufacturing Company, which made time recording clocks for industry, and was a precursor to IBM.
 The Bundy also owns several other historic properties in the surrounding area that are fertile ground for exploring Binghamton’s post-contact past.

 This is a six credit, six week course with classroom and field instruction in mapping, survey, and excavation techniques.
-The field school will be at Woodstock from June 6-17 and will be staying at house that Bethel Woods owns.
-We will return to Binghamton for the last four weeks (June 20-July 13) of the field school at the Bundy Museum.
-This will be local and students will be responsible for the own housing (Housing is available on campus through residential life.
+The field school will be local and students will be responsible for the own housing (Housing is available on campus through residential life.

 For more information please email Maria O’Donovan.